VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

   $a^2 + b^2 = c^2$
 ]

-- Block math, by adding separating with spaces:
+- Block math, by adding spaces before and after the content:
 #columns[
   #set align(center)
   ```typst